 If relocating to China for work, apart from your salary, be sure to also factor in your company benefits when calculating your cost of living.
 Many jobs offer housing allowances, which can pay a significant portion, if not all, of your monthly rent in China.
 As an expat renting an apartment in China, this is often your largest expense.

-Taking a teaching job where you live on a school campus may even allow you to eliminate housing and utility costs entirely if it is covered by the school’s budget.
+Taking an English teaching job in China near where you live on a school campus may even allow you to eliminate housing and utility costs entirely if it is covered by the school’s budget.

-Although there are so many factors to consider when calculating the cost of living in China, the salary you can anticipate making in China affords you the choice to choose multiple lifestyles.
+Although there are so many factors to consider when calculating the cost of living in China (i.e. will you invest in a good pollution mask or air purifier?), the salary you can anticipate making in China affords you the choice to choose multiple lifestyles.